madingess/EasyApplyBot/README.md

  # We must fill this position urgently.
 Can you start immediately? (yes/no checkbox)
  urgentFill: True
  # Are you comfortable commuting to this job's location? (yes/no checkbox)
+ commute: False
+ # Are you comfortable working in a remote environment? (yes/no checkbox)
+ remote: True
+ # Are you comfortable taking a drug in accordance with local/state laws? (yes/no checkbox)
+ drugTest: True
+ # Are you willing to complete an assessment? (yes/no checkbox)
- commute: True
+ assessment: True
  # Have you completed the following level of education: DEGREE TYPE? (yes/no checkbox)
  degreeCompleted:
   - High School Diploma
   - Bachelor's Degree
   # - Associate's Degree
-  # - Master's Degree
+  - Master's Degree
   # - Master of Business Administration
   # - Doctor of Philosophy
   # - Doctor of Medicine